xavdid/website/posts/my-ic-readme/index.md

 - Type systems
 - Organizing and cataloguing data (especially with [Airtable](https://airtable.com/))

+### Demotivating Factors

+- My work doesn't seem to matter to the company
+- My work or isn't recognized by our users or my peers
+- Meetings are the only way our team can effectively communicate

 ## How I Work

 This section is the "how".
 Jump to [What Drives Me](#what-drives-me) for the "why".